oneeve8/kobble-data/content/feamber.md

 Jesus spoke about the kingdom of God in the form of PARABLE.
 A parable is like a metaphor.
 It explains the unexplainable by comparing it to things that are familiar.
 He always began His parables with “The kingdom of God is like...”

-This is where I differ from believers such as Rob Skib
+This is where I differ from believers such as Rob Skiba and other Christians who speak about taking the bible as LITERAL.

+For me, the WHOLE WORLD IS A METAPHOR,

 What is consciousness...? [picture of a brain]